drehren/ra_mp64_srm_convert/README.md

-      --overwrite                If set, the program will overwrite any existing files --change-endianness        Is set, any FlashRAM or SRAM data will swap its endianness --merge-mempacks           If set, the 4 memory pack files will be merged into one --mempack-init             (Creation only) If set, the memory packs will be randomly initialized --output-dir <OUTPUT_DIR>  Sets the output directory for the created file (or files) -h, --help                     Print help information -V, --version                  Print version information
+      --overwrite                If set, the program will overwrite any existing files --change-endianness        Is set, any FlashRAM or SRAM data will swap its endianness --merge-mempacks           If set, the 4 memory pack files will be merged into one --output-dir <OUTPUT_DIR>  Sets the output directory for the created file (or files) -h, --help                     Print help information -V, --version                  Print version information